lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

-In particular, when analysing data for collaborators, we always create a github repository in which all the code goes.
+In particular, when analysing data for collaborators, we always create a GitHub repository in which all the code goes.
 Issues are used to discuss specific points, and very often, I ask my collaborators to create a Github account to join in, and ask project-related questions directly on Github rather than in scattered emails.
 This allows to